Section 10 of 15

 9.6.10 – Where to Keep Shipping Papers and Emergency Response Information

-Do not accept a hazardous materials shipment without a properly prepared shipping paper.
-A shipping paper for hazardous materials must always be easily recognized.
+Do not accept a HazMat shipment without a properly prepared shipping paper.
+A shipping paper for HazMat must always be easily recognized.
 Other people must be able to find it quickly after an accident.

-- Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of your stack of papers.
+- Clearly distinguish HazMat shipping papers from others by tabbing them or keeping them on top of your stack of papers.

 - When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver’s door.
 They must be easily seen by someone entering the cab.